-Rinke Noonan’s employment law department advises clients on many issues that arise in the workplace.
+Rinke Noonan’s employment lawyers advise clients on many issues that arise in the workplace.
 In today’s legal environment, the right answers to the various employment questions are not always intuitive.
 Our employment attorneys have the knowledge and expertise to help you efficiently resolve these questions.
 We do not represent individual employees, only employers.

-Our attorneys represent employers and employees in disputes before trial courts, administrative agencies, and arbitration hearings.
+Our labor attorneys represent employers and employees in disputes before trial courts, administrative agencies, and arbitration hearings.
 We also advise clients on a variety of issues with the goal of avoiding problems or the need for litigation.
 Employment matters handled by our attorneys include wrongful discharge, employment contracts and non-compete agreements, drug and alcohol testing in the workplace, Veteran’s preferences, whistle-blower claims, discrimination claims, hiring and firing, allegations of harassment, disability and family leave issues, employee handbooks, defamation and privacy issues, and Fair Labor Standards Act compliance issues.

 Employment/ Labor Law Key Concepts